rndm-com/rndm-render-plugin-firebase/readme.md

 ### Element

-Once the Firebase application has been initilised, it is possible to render further API information supplied by a reference.
+Once the Firebase application has been initialised, it is possible to render further API information supplied by a reference.

 **Example**